Tenshin000/Eco3DPrint/README.md

 #### Protocol Stack
 The communication architecture implements a specialized multi-layered stack to bridge physical sensors with the cloud.
 At the base, **IEEE 802.15.4** provides the low-power radio foundation, while the **6LoWPAN** adaptation layer compresses headers to allow **IPv6** traffic over constrained links.
 Networking is maintained by **RPL** (Routing Protocol for Low-Power and Lossy Networks), which constructs dynamic routing paths to ensure data reaches the gateway even in lossy wireless environments.

 The application layer is split according to functional requirements. **CoAP** (Constrained Application Protocol) is used for control-plane operations, including node registration, health monitoring, and reliable block-wise transfer of **STL files**, following a lightweight request–response model.
 It runs over **UDP** (User Datagram Protocol), a connectionless transport protocol that minimizes overhead and latency but does not guarantee delivery or ordering.
-In contrast, **MQTT** (Message Queuing Telemetry Transport) provides a dedicated telemetry channel based on a publish–subscribe architecture to stream high-frequency vibration and voltage data for real-time machine learning inference.
+In contrast, **MQTT** (Message Queuing Telemetry Transport) provides a dedicated telemetry channel based on a publish–subscribe architecture to stream high-frequency vibration and voltage data for real-time Machine Learning inference.
 It operates over **TCP** (Transmission Control Protocol), a connection-oriented transport protocol that ensures reliable, ordered, and error-checked delivery of data streams.

 The system utilizes **JSON** (JavaScript Object Notation) as the primary data encoding format for control and telemetry messages.
 For the transmission of 3D models, the application implements a **CoAP Block-wise (Block1) transfer mechanism**.